liangchenn/learning-notes/README.md

 # learning-notes
-Take some random notes while reading
+Just some notes and stuff